 Advantages of traveling by bus and train over car

-You’re still leaning towards renting a car?
+Are you still leaning towards renting a car?
 You need to remember about one important thing: parking.
 Every single person who’s even been to places especially in California knows, that finding a parking spot can take hours.
 I was forced to drive around many times searching for an empty spot to park my car and I wasn’t always successful.
 And if you somehow find a spot you need to spend an ungodly amount of money for parking.

 Initially, knowing where to get the bus from or which bus company to take was a challenge.
-Unlike in other countries, there’s no one-stop for bus and train timetables and tickets, but instead every company has it’s own site.
+Unlike in other countries, there’s no one-stop for bus and train timetables and tickets, but instead, every company has its own site.
 While the most popular bus line is still Greyhound, I recently discovered that their routes don’t reach less touristy states.
 What then?

-Instead having to search through Google which buses go there and having to go through many searches, you can now find everything on GoTicket where you can find every possible route on bus and train in every state, along with schedules.
+Instead of having to search through Google which buses go there and having to go through many searches, you can now find everything on GoTicket where you can find every possible route on bus and train in every state, along with schedules.
 I wish it existed a few years ago as it would make my life easier.

 How to visit Los Angeles without a car?

 When my Californian native friends found out that I was planning on using buses in the city, they looked at me like I was insane.
-Pubic buses are some sort of ‘taboo’ to locals, but let me tell you that they work just fine and there’s nothing to be afraid of!
+Public buses are some sort of ‘taboo’ to locals, but let me tell you that they work just fine and there’s nothing to be afraid of!

 There are a few very common misconceptions about public transportation in LA.
-First, that the Los Angeles public transportation network is pretty much non existant, second that taking the bus is dangerous that you are probably going to be killed, and third that only weirdos and homeless use them.
+First, that the Los Angeles public transportation network is pretty much non-existant, second that taking the bus is dangerous that you are probably going to be killed, and third that only weirdos and homeless use them.
 As you can already suspect none of these statements are true.